 Lead, S. D., March 6.–(Special.)–Marvin Hillock, a well-to-do mine owner, living in this city, was arrested this week upon the charge of seduction upon promise of marriage, preferred by Sophie Nelson, a domestic, employed by Wolff Fink, the jeweler.
 Miss Nelson is soon to become a mother, and charges Hillock with being responsible for her condition.
 Hillock was bound over until Monday in the sum of $500, bail for which was furnished.
 If Hillock decides to fight the case, it will be highly sensational, for he is very prominent in mining circles, and well known throughout the entire Hills.
 The girl in the case is a comely young woman, and has always borne a good reputation.

 Miss Nelson’s ploy worked, as she and Hillock were married two days later.
 The following month Sophie gave birth to a son, Franklin Joseph, on 6 April.
-Marvin’s first child lived just short of two years, succumbing to pneumonia on 14 March 1899 at Lead, South Dakota.
+Marvin’s first child lived just short of two years, succumbing to pneumonia on March 14, 1899, at Lead.
 According to the death announcement, Marvin and Sophie Hillock were still married.
-Sophie’s fate remains a mystery.
+Sophie’s fate remains a mystery, but the marriage did not seem to last much beyond the death of her son.

 Marvin appears again later in 1897 in the Engineering and Mining Journal this time with questionable mining practices.